Spofforth railway station

-Spofforth railway station was a station on the Harrogate–Church Fenton line in Spofforth, North Yorkshire.
+Spofforth railway station was a stop on the Harrogate–Church Fenton line in Spofforth, North Yorkshire, England.

 History

-The station opened on 10 August 1847 as the temporary terminus of the line from Church Fenton, because engineering works between Spofforth and Harrogate, which included the Prospect Tunnel and the Crimple Valley Viaduct, had not been finished at this date.
-Horse-drawn omnibuses provided onward transport to Harrogate until the remainder of the line to Harrogate Brunswick station was opened to traffic on 20 July 1848, and Spofforth became a through station.
+The station opened on 10 August 1847 as the temporary terminus of the York and North Midland Railway line from Church Fenton; this was due to engineering works between Spofforth and Harrogate, which included the Prospect Tunnel and the Crimple Valley Viaduct, had not been finished at this date.
+Horse-drawn omnibuses provided onward transport to Harrogate until the remainder of the line to Harrogate Brunswick station was opened to traffic on 20 July 1848 and Spofforth became a through station.
+It transferred to the North Eastern Railway (NER) in 1854.

 In the early 20th century, barley was the main freight handled at the station.
 In the 1950s, general goods and livestock (including horses and prize cattle) were handled here, and the station offered the carriage of motor cars by train.

-The station was closed completely on 6 January 1964, and by 1971 most of the buildings had been demolished.
-The area has been overbuilt in the mid-1990s, and the housing development of Station Court now occupies the site.
+The station was closed completely on 6 January 1964 and, by 1971, most of the buildings had been demolished.